-Texas Health Flower Mound houses three state of the art da Vinci System suites allowing the Pelvic Health team to perform minimally invasive urologic surgeries.
+Texas Health Flower Mound houses three state of the art da Vinci System suites allowing the Pelvic Health team to perform minimally invasive urologic robotic surgery.

 The Texas Health Robotics Center utilizes da Vinci System technology that allows the surgeon’s hand movements to be translated into smaller, precise movements of tiny instruments inside the patient’s body.

-Compared to traditional surgery, this form of minimally invasive surgery uses smaller incisions resulting in faster recovery, less pain and less swelling and scarring.
+Compared to traditional surgery, urologic robotic surgery uses smaller incisions resulting in faster recovery, less pain and less swelling and scarring.

 The surgical “robot” has computer-controlled “arms” that can be programmed to aid in the positioning and manipulation of surgical instruments.
 This provides surgeons with better accuracy, flexibility and control.
 The surgeon is 100% in control at all times.

-Robotic surgery offers many benefits to patients compared to open surgery, including:
+Urologic Robotic Surgery offers many benefits to patients compared to open surgery, including: